raspberrypilearning/scratch-cat-goes-skiing/en/step_3.md

 [[[generic-scratch-draw-sprite]]]

-If you are short on time you can [download](resources/skiing_cat.sprite2) this pre-made sprite and add it into your project.
+You can also [download](resources/skiing_cat.sprite2) a pre-made sprite and add it into your project.

 [[[generic-scratch-add-sprite-from-file]]]